These old fashioned molasses cookies are incredibly addictive, and they stay soft for days! Make this spiced cookie recipe for the holidays.

 You will see there’s a difference between the texture of the warm versus fully cooled molasses cookies.
 They’ll be incredibly soft right out of the oven, but they’ll develop more of a chewy texture once cooled.

-- I almost always chill cookie dough before baking, but I don’t recommend doing so here.
+- Don’t chill the dough.
+I almost always chill cookie dough before baking, but I don’t recommend doing so here.
 You’ll get more of those signature cracks if the dough is room temperature.
 I think the molasses helps keep the dough from spreading too much in the oven.

-- These cracks in the cookies are also why you want to cook one sheet pan at a time.
+- Bake single batches at a time.
+The cracks in the cookies are also why you want to cook one sheet pan at a time.
 If you’re in a hurry and don’t care about crinkles, you can bake both sheets at once using the upper and lower third shelves.

-- I buy parchment sheets that are cut to fit my sheet pans perfectly.
+- Use pre-cut parchment.
+I buy parchment sheets that are cut to fit my sheet pans perfectly.
 They’re so much better than the parchment rolls from the grocery store because they lie flat.

 - 11 1/4 ounces all-purpose flour (2 1/4 cups using Scoop & Sweep Method)